Our Ultimate Family Car Camping List (Including Practical Pro Tips!)

 Parks Canada also provides dry shelters.
 They often include showers and flush toilets along with pit toilets.

-[su_note] Pro Tip: Camping tends to be on the affordable side and many campgrounds fill up fast.
-I recommend booking ahead if you can. [/su_note]
+Pro Tip: Camping tends to be on the affordable side, and many campgrounds fill up fast.
+I recommend booking ahead if you can

 Camping Shelter:

-I had requirements of my car camping tent.
-Plain and simple I wanted to be able to stand up to change.
+I had requirements for my car camping tent.
+Plain and simple, I wanted to be able to stand up to change.
 Lying down trying to get into pants is a royal pain.
-At 10 x 9 ft.
-6 ft. center height.
-6 ft. center height this tent is awesome.
+At 10 x 9 ft., 6 ft. center height.
+6 ft. center height, this tent is awesome.

 We did not buy the fly and now we are kicking ourselves!
 So we throw a small tarp over it because someone (me) is terrified it is going to leak.
 We camp every summer and have never had it leak yet.

-We hope to replace this for a tent that folds up smaller.
+We hope to replace this with a tent that folds up smaller.
 This is my only complaint.
-It takes up a lot of car room.
+It takes up a lot of car space.

-[su_note] Pro Tip: Always try out a new tent in your own backyard or city park before heading out into the wilderness so that you are familiar with how to assemble it as well to see if it leaks.
-I use a garden hose to check. [/su_note]
+Pro Tip: Always try out a new tent in your own backyard or city park before heading out into the wilderness so that you are familiar with how to assemble it, as well as to see if it leaks.
+I use a garden hose to check.

 Items you need: